samogden/CST334-assignments/programming-assignments/PA4/README.md

     }
 ```

-***Question:*** Dig into the assignment code a bit -- what data structure do we use to hold the processes?

 Essentially, at each step we pick a model using our selection function (`params.process_selection_func(entered_processes);`) and then use that to run one simulation step.
 Your goal in this assignment is to write these selection functions.